jman789/the-dudes-stuff/README.md

 # the-dudes-stuff
-this is me and a friends indy game
+This is me and a friends indy game